-For the financial year, the group reports a loss, equivalent to MSEK 24 and has reported a loss for all financial years since 2010.
+For the financial year, the group reports a loss, equivalent to MSEK 66 and has reported a loss for all financial years since 2010.
 The group operates in a market which, as regards the sale of envelopes, is declining.
-The group has had a cash flow from the ongoing operations of MSEK -3 for financial years 2015 - 2019 and has sold assets equivalent to MSEK 127 during this period.
+The group has had a cash flow from the ongoing operations of MSEK -2 for financial years 2015 - 2020 and has sold assets equivalent to MSEK 147 during this period.
+The group's bond loan matures in October 2021 and the group is currently evaluating the possibility for alternative financing solutions.